 When you think of the word midwife, often the first thing to come to mind is home birth.
-Although some midwives do oversee births at home, the majority of Certified Nurse Midwives, CNM's, deliveries are in a hospital setting.
+Although some midwives do oversee births at home, the majority of Certified Nurse Midwives, CNM's, deliver in a hospital setting.
 If you have a healthy, low-risk pregnancy, a midwife may be a good choice for you.

 Education requirements for doctors

-In order to become a doctor, one must got to school for a minimum of 11 years.
+In order to become a doctor, one must go to school for a minimum of 11 years.
 The typical path to becoming a doctor includes four years of college, followed by four years of medical school, followed by another three years of internship and residency.
 Medical school is a very rigorous program and requires a deep commitment to graduate, pass medical boards, and ultimately practice medicine.

 Education requirements of midwives